Jmwofford/babyDiv_WDI-curriculum/instructor_notes/css/intro-to-bootstrap.md

 As a class, we're going to compile an appendix to the Bootstrap documentation, providing tips and tricks on the implementation of some of Bootstrap's Greatest Hits.

 **Group One**
+- Alert
 - Popover
 - Scrollspy
-- Affix

 **Group Two**
 - Jumbotron
-- Well
+- Button & Button Group
-- Glyphicon
+- Collapse

 **Group Three**
 - Badge
 - Progress bar
 - List groups

 **Group Four**
 - Navbar
 - Dropdowns
-- Panels

 **Group Five**
 - Carousel
 - Modal
 - Tooltip